 ORANGE – The journey to Mother’s Day was a tough one for Natalie

 Lakey and Kristen Skinner, but the gift of twins on Thursday makes for

 double the joy.

-The Lakewood married couple went through several in-vitro fertilization
+The Lakewood married couple went through several treatments, and after

 “If you’re going to have two moms, you might as well have two

 On Friday morning, St. Joseph had 33 women in its Mother-Baby Unit, with

 nine in labor and more expected to check in for the weekend – a

 particularly full house just in time for Mother’s Day.

 “I think it’s a wonderful gift to be able to hold your baby